microsoft/playwright/docs/src/api-body.md

 ### param: BrowserType.connect.params
 - `params` <[Object]>
   - `wsEndpoint` <[string]> A browser websocket endpoint to connect to. **required**
-  - `slowMo` <[number]> Slows down Playwright operations by the specified amount of milliseconds.
+  - `slowMo` <[float]> Slows down Playwright operations by the specified amount of milliseconds.
 Useful so that you can see what is going on.
 Defaults to 0.
   - `logger` <[Logger]> Logger sink for Playwright logging.
 Optional.
-  - `timeout` <[number]> Maximum time in milliseconds to wait for the connection to be established.
+  - `timeout` <[float]> Maximum time in milliseconds to wait for the connection to be established.
 Defaults to `30000` (30 seconds).
 Pass `0` to disable timeout.

 ## method: BrowserType.executablePath
 - returns: <[string]>